 In 2019, Morrison directed the pilot of HIGHTOWN, a crime drama centered around the highs and lows of a Cape Cod community known for its gay scene, marine life, and tourism, which turned grim when Fentanyl entered the scene.
 It is now entering its third season on Starz.

-Shortly thereafter Morrison began production on her directorial feature debut FLINT STRONG, a narrative about the American Dream vs. the American Reality centered around Claressa Shields, boxing phenom from Flint, Michigan.
+Shortly thereafter Morrison began production on her directorial feature debut THE FIRE INSIDE, a narrative about the American Dream vs. the American Reality centered around Claressa Shields, boxing phenom from Flint, Michigan.
 The film was halted by a worldwide pandemic but resumed in 2022.
-It will be released theatrically by MGM on Aug 9, 2024.
+It will be released theatrically by MGM/Amazon in Q4 2024.

 As a cinematographer, Morrison photographed eight Sundance premieres over seven years; among these are MUDBOUND, DOPE, FRUITVALE STATION, winner of both the Audience Award and Grand Jury Prize for Best Picture, LITTLE ACCIDENTS, and SOUND OF MY VOICE.